onyx-platform/onyx-platform.github.io/_drafts/2016-06-13-Task-Bundles.md

           :windows {...}
           :triggers {...}}}
 ```

-A task bundle map is comprised of two parts, the `:task` key denotes
+A "task bundle map" made of two parts.
+The `:task` key represents Onyx
-what the task is comprised of while the `:schema` key allows `add-task`
+declarations.
+The `:schema` key represents constraints on those declarations.
-to provide schema extra schema checks around any custom values you provide.
+`add-task` will check the constraints against the declarations.

 ### Tasks

-We further package up these "Task Bundles" into "Tasks", which are functions
+We package up "task bundles" into "tasks", which are just functions.
-that address the fact that we often only want to change a few values in the map
+We do this so that we have an easy entrypoint to change the "task bundle map".

-to facilitate reuse.
-Instead of a task-bundle that increments a number at key
+See below where we allow changing the key sequence (`ks`) that the `inc-in-segment`
-`:number`, we often wanted to specify our own key when we build the job.
+function operates on.

 ```clojure